TheHannuAWS/AWS-Immersion-Day/Lab1/README.md

   ````

 ## 6. Self-managed Node Group (NG) creation for Multus-ready Worker NG
-* Open AWS S3 service and create new bucket (folder/directory) with *"Create bucket"* - orange button.
+* Open AWS S3 service and create new S3 bucket (folder/directory) with *"Create bucket"* - orange button
-  * Be sure to use "US West (Oregon) us-west-2" as AWS Region
+  * Use "US West (Oregon) us-west-2" as AWS Region
  * Bucket name must be globally unique like *AWS-\<AccountID\>-immersion* (recommend to use AWS-account id-your_name)
    * Write bucket name down - you will need it later
- * Leave other settings as defaults - and select "Create Bucket" in bottom of page.
+ * Leave other settings as defaults - and select "Create Bucket" in bottom of page
  * Click the bucket name you just created and drag & drop "lambda_function.zip" file there (which you can find from Lab1/template directory of this GitHub).
 Next, click *"Upload"*
    * Validate that you have "lambda_function.zip" file in your S3 bucket
- * Remember to write down bucket name you created (this is required to fill in CloudFormation)
+ * Remember to write down bucket name (this is required to fill in CloudFormation)
-* Go to CloudFormation console by selecting CloudFormation from Services drop down or by search menu (or use tab you have already open)
+* Go to CloudFormation console by selecting CloudFormation from Services drop down or by search menu
     * Select *Create stack*, *With new resources(standard)*
     * Click *Template is ready* (default), "Upload a template file", "Choose file".
 Select "amazon-eks-nodegroup-multus.yaml" file that you have downloaded from GitHub
+    * Click "Next"
     * Fill in following Parameters
       * Stack name: eks-workers
-      * ClusterName: Name-of-YOUR-EKS-cluster (From infra stack - if you used recommended stack name this is AWS-Infra-EKS - validate from your environment)
+      * ClusterName: \<Name-of-YOUR-EKS-cluster\> from infra stack - if you used recommended stack name this is AWS-Infra-EKS - validate from your environment
       * ClusterControlPlaneSecurityGroup: AWS-Infra-EksControlSecurityGroup-xxxx
       * NodeGroupName: gv2-multus-ng1
       * Min/Desired/MaxSize: 1/2/3 (Leave defaults)
-      * KeyName: ee-default-keypair (dropdown)
+      * KeyName: ee-default-keypair (default - dropdown)
       * VpcId: vpc-AWS-Infra (One you created with infra stack)
+      * PrimarySubnets: privateAz1-AWS-Infra -
-      * PrimarySubnets: privateAz1-AWS-Infra (this is for primary K8s networking network - eth0 - choose just one from Az1)
+        * This is for primary K8s networking network - eth0 - choose just one from Az1
-      * MultusSubnets: multus1Az1-AWS-Infra and multus2Az1-AWS-Infra (choose two subnets FORM *AZ1*: MultusSubnet1Az1 and MultusSubnet2Az1)
+      * MultusSubnets: multus1Az1-AWS-Infra and multus2Az1-AWS-Infra
+        * Choose two subnets FORM *AZ1*: MultusSubnet1Az1 and MultusSubnet2Az1
       * MultusSecurityGroups: multus-Sg-AWS-Infra (Example: AWS-Infra-MultusSecurityGroup-xxxxxx)
       * LambdaS3Bucket: The one you created above (Just the name of bucket example "AWS-\<accountID\>-immersion")
-      * LambdaS3Key: lambda_function.zip
+      * LambdaS3Key: lambda_function.zip (name of zip file - default)
       * Press "Next" in bottom of page
     * There is nothing to specify in "Configure Stack options" page, so please click again "Next" at the bottom
     * At Review page - review the parameters, go bottom of the page and *mark* checkbox for "I acknowledge that AWS...", and then click "Create stack"